joelheaps/did-it-hail/README.md

 ## What is the "hail index"?

+The hail index represents a combination of hail severity and hail duration at a given point.

 The NEXRAD hydrometeor classification product specifies 3 levels of hail:

 - Hail (<1 in.)